JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7913 days**.

-And here is a just a random fact -  **Research has indicated that a tie that is on too tight can increase the risk of glaucoma in men**.
+And here is a just a random fact -  **The only woman that has appeared on a U.S. paper currency is Martha Washington**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)